dynamsoft-docs/barcode-reader-docs/parameters/reference/format-specification/format-control.md

 ### As Json Parameter
 `BarcodeZoneBarCountRangeArray` as a JSON parameter is a JSON Object array.
 Each JSON Object has two keys `MinValue` and `MaxValue` for setting the range of bar count of the barcode zone for barcodes search.
-Default values will be used if there is no manual setting.
+Default values will be used if no manual settings are specified.

 | Json Object |	Json Parameter Name | Value Type | Value Range | Default Value |